Olympic champion Clément Noël wins night slalom in Austria - WHIZ News

 The Austrian led the slalom in Kitzbuehel two days ago but then failed to finish his final run.

+“The world championships in France are my goal, these are very important for us,” Noël said about the Feb.
+6-19 event in Courchevel and Méribel.

+“But I don’t want to think too much about the future now,” added the Frenchman, who has one more race before the worlds — a slalom in Chamonix on Feb.
+4.

-Overall World Cup leader Marco Odermatt does not compete in slalom.
+Overall World Cup leader Marco Odermatt sat out Tuesday’s race as he does not compete in slalom.
 The Swiss skier planned to start in a giant slalom on the same hill Wednesday night.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports